 Usually, one parent has primary possession while the other has a standard possession order.
 However, Texas laws surrounding this have changed and society has evolved.
 It is now possible to have a possession order in which neither parent’s residence is designated as the primary one.
 Instead, a geographic restriction is set to prevent moving the child’s residence outside a defined area.
 This, however, is something that needs to be set up on an individual basis.

-Enforcement of Conservatorship & Visitation Orders
+Enforcement of Conservatorship & Visitation Orders in Dallas

 Helping Families Develop Workable Parenting Plans